nyxlull/Kubernetes/Dockerization of a Application/Project_Description.md

 - Showcase a clean and minimal Python/Flask app for containerization.
 - Dockerize the app using multi-stage builds.
 - Push and pull the Docker image using DockerHub.
+(T0 BE COMPLETED)
 - Demonstrate understanding of Docker architecture and image optimization.

 ---